nsxiv/nsxiv/README.md

   * giflib : Used for animated gif playback.
   * libexif : Used for auto-orientation and exif thumbnails.
+  * libwebp : Used for animated webp playback.

 Please make sure to install the corresponding development packages in case that you want to build nsxiv on a distribution with separate runtime and development